 An Auction Event to Support L'Arche Atlanta

 We hope you and your friends will join us for our 7th Birthday Benefit & Auction, our annual fundraising celebration.
-This exciting event is attended by generous Decatur and Atlanta-area individuals and corporations who support people with intellectual and developmental disabilities.
+This exciting event is attended by generous Decatur and Atlanta-area individuals who support people with intellectual and developmental disabilities.
 With the support of this community, last year’s fundraising event raised $76,000 to support our mission -- this year our goal is to raise $88,000!
 So mark your calendars; it won't be the same without you!

 When Sunday, September 8, 2019, 4:00 - 7:00 PM

 Where Saint Elias Antiochian Orthodox Church 2045 Ponce de Leon Avenue Northeast Atlanta, GA 30307

 Master of Ceremonies & Esteemed Auctioneer, Dean Crownover

 A fun & energetic Fund-A-Need challenge to support L'Arche Atlanta